-- 5. (1) The University claims ownership of all intellectual property specified in section 6 of this statute which is devised, made, or created: - (a) by persons employed by the University in the course of their employment; - (b) by student members in the course of or incidentally to their studies; - (c) by other persons engaged in study or research in the University who, as a condition of their being granted access to the University's premises or facilities, have agreed in writing that this Part shall apply to them; and - (d) by persons engaged by the University under contracts for services during the course of or incidentally to that engagement. - (2) The University's rights under sub-section (1) above in relation to any particular piece of intellectual property may be waived or modified by agreement in writing with the person concerned. - 6.
-The intellectual property of which ownership is claimed under section 5 (1) of this statute comprises: - (1) works generated by computer hardware or software owned or operated by the University; - (2) works created with the aid of university facilities including (by way of example only) films, videos, photographs, multimedia works, typographic arrangements, and field and laboratory notebooks; - (3) patentable and non-patentable inventions; - (4) registered and unregistered designs, plant varieties, and topographies; - (5) university-commissioned works not within (1), (2), (3), or (4); - (6) databases, computer software, firmware, courseware, and related material not within (1), (2), (3), (4), or (5), but only if they may reasonably be considered to possess commercial potential; and - (7) know-how and information associated with the above. - 7.
-The University will not assert any claim to the ownership of copyright in: - (1) artistic works not listed in sub-section (2) of section 6 of this statute, books, articles, plays, lyrics, scores, or lectures, apart from those specifically commissioned by the University; - (2) audio or visual aids to the giving of lectures; - (3) student theses, exercises and answers to tests and examinations save to the extent that they contain intellectual property claimed by the University under sub-section (6) of section 6 of this statute; or
+5. (1) The University claims ownership of all intellectual property specified in section 6 of this statute which is devised, made, or created:

+(a) by persons employed by the University in the course of their employment;

+(b) by student members only in the circumstances specified in sub-section (3) below;

+(c) by other persons engaged in study or research in the University who, as a condition of their being granted access to the University's premises or facilities, have agreed in writing that this Part shall apply to them; and

+(d) by persons engaged by the University under contracts for services during the course of or incidentally to that engagement.

+(2) The University's rights under sub-section (1) above in relation to any particular piece of intellectual property may be waived or modified by agreement in writing with the person concerned.

+(3) The University does not claim ownership of any intellectual property which is devised, made, or created by University student members, unless that intellectual property was devised, made or created:

+(a) jointly with anyone else subject to section 5 of this Part of Statute XVI;

+(b) using University facilities or equipment (unless the terms of access for the facility or equipment provide otherwise);

+(c) in circumstances where that intellectual property is subject to obligations (including obligations imposed by contracts or grants) that the University owes to a third party;

+(d) using funding received from the University (unless the terms of that funding provide otherwise); or

+(e) in the circumstances specified in Section 5(1)(a), (c) or (d) of this Part of Statute XVI.

+6. The intellectual property of which ownership is claimed under section 5 (1) of this statute comprises:

+(1) works generated by computer hardware or software owned or operated by the University;

+(2) works created with the aid of university facilities including (by way of example only) films, videos, photographs, multimedia works, typographic arrangements, and field and laboratory notebooks;

+(3) patentable and non-patentable inventions;

+(4) registered and unregistered designs, plant varieties, and topographies;

+(5) university-commissioned works not within (1), (2), (3), or (4);

+(6) databases, computer software, firmware, courseware, and related material not within (1), (2), (3), (4), or (5), but only if they may reasonably be considered to possess commercial potential; and

+(7) know-how and information associated with the above.

+7. The University will not assert any claim to the ownership of copyright in:

+(1) artistic works not listed in sub-section (2) of section 6 of this statute, books, articles, plays, lyrics, scores, or lectures, apart from those specifically commissioned by the University;

+(2) audio or visual aids to the giving of lectures;

+(3) student theses, exercises and answers to tests and examinations save to the extent that they contain intellectual property claimed by the University under sub-section (6) of section 6 of this statute; or